sunyoungji/mixed-frequency-housing-germany/README.md

-For Bayesian estimation and forecasting of mixed-frequency Bayesian VAR models# Nowcasting and Forecasting German House Prices
+# Nowcasting and Forecasting German House Prices

 This repository contains code for forecasting German housing prices using mixed frequency time series models such as MIDAS.
 The project is based on a master's thesis.